the1lab/1lab/src/1Lab/Univalence/SIP.lagda.md

 # Adding Axioms

-Of course, most mathematical objects of interest aren't merely sets with structure.
-More often, the objects we're interested in have _stuff_ (the underlying type), _structure_ (such as a `SNS`{.Agda}), and _properties_
+Most mathematical objects of interest aren't merely sets with structure.
-- for instance, equations imposed on the structure.
-A concrete example may help:
+More often, the objects we're interested in have _stuff_ (the underlying type), _structure_ (such as a `SNS`{.Agda}), and _properties_ - for instance, equations imposed on the structure.
+A concrete example may
+help:

 - A **pointed $\infty$-magma** is a pointed type equipped with a binary operation;
 - A **monoid** is a pointed $\infty$-magma with additional data